MikkoVihtakari/BioticExplorer/README.md

 #### Individual data

 The ‘Overview’ tab shows a general overview of the ‘individual’ and ‘agedetermination’ elements in NMD Biotic files.
 The ‘Species plots’ tab can be used to generate plots describing basic life-history parameters of a species with sufficient data and the ‘Examine data’ tab shows the data in a tabular form.

 ### Download

 #### Export data

-Data from a Biotic Explorer session can be downloaded using the ‘Download -\> Data’ tab.
+Data from a Biotic Explorer session can be downloaded using the ‘Download -&gt; Data’ tab.
 If you want to reopen the data in Biotic Explorer or open the data in R, use the ‘R’ option without changing ‘Data to download’ options.
 This will save the data as an .rds file, which can be opened using the